|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|

 Day 12: Sinevir Walk, Kolotchava Village

-Today is a relaxed morning to rest our legs a bit.
-Later, we enjoy a short walk before our journey to Lviv, centre of Western Ukraine.
-Tonight we will experience a performance at either the Opera House or Ballet.
-Overnight in Lviv.
+Today, we start with a very relaxed morning.
+Later, we enjoy a short walk before our journey to Lviv, the centre of Western Ukraine.
+Tonight, experience a live performance at either the Opera House or Ballet.
+Dinner and overnight in Lviv.

 We explore Lviv (UNESCO), starting with the main square, Dominican Monastery and then the University.
-After lunch, you will have some free time to explore Lviv on your own.
-Overnight in Lviv.
+After lunch, we will visit a vodka distillery with opportunities to sampling some of the world's finest.
+Dinner and overnight in Lviv.

 Day 15: Kiev Sites

 Today we make our way to Kiev, the capital of Ukraine by fast train.
 Kiev is more than 1,500 years old.
-Ancient and modern Kiev co-exist naturally.
+Today, ancient and modern Kiev co-exist naturally.

 Today, our walk will start near the Dnepr river.
 We walk up to the memorial of Mother of the Homeland Statue (the one of highest statues in the world).
 We visit Kiev's WWII museum.
 In the large park around the museum, we can see an excellent collection of WWII weapons.
 From the museum, we enjoy a 30 minute walk to the most important Kiev sites including Kiev Pechersk Lavra, the Spiritual Center of Ukraine with the most famous monastery in all Ukraine.
 Founded by monks in 8th century, lying on pictorial Dneper hills, it became a pilgrimage site for all Ortodox Christians.
 It combines majestic churches, built in classical, Byzantine and Baroque styles.
 We also visit the museum of Historical Treasures and Jewellery, the Museum of Ukrainian Decorative and Applied Art and the Museum of Miniatures.